canonical/certification-docs/Self-Test_Guide-16.04.rst

    -  The SUT must be configured to PXE-boot by default.

-   -  If the SUT's firmware is UEFI, it must be configured to boot in native UEFI mode, not using the CSM/legacy boot support.
-(Note, however, that some computers support UEFI-mode booting, but not when PXE-booting.)
+   -  If the SUT's firmware supports PXE-booting in UEFI mode, it must be configured to boot in UEFI mode, rather than in BIOS/CSM/legacy mode.

    -  If the UEFI supports it, the SUT must be configured to boot with Secure Boot active.

+.. raw:: pdf

+   PageBreak

 -  Storage should be properly configured.

-   -  If the SUT supports hardware RAID, the system will have to be installed and tested twice, once with RAID enabled and once in a JBOD configuration.
-One run must be a complete test, but the other can test the disk devices alone.
-The order in which these modes are tested is unimportant.
+   -  If the SUT provides multiple disk controller devices (such as an on-board JBOD controller and a separate RAID controller), we strongly recommend that disks be plugged into all the controllers.

    -  Software RAID, including firmware-supported software RAID (aka "fake RAID") should *not* be used.
 If hardware RAID is not available,